Kinesis Data Streams vs SQS – Streaming vs Queuing

 1. Kinesis Data Streams with Lambda consumer

-3. Kinesis Data Firehose with 60-second buffer
+3. Amazon Data Firehose with 60-second buffer

 4. Kinesis Data Streams with KCL consumer